kahole/edamagit/README.md

+-----------TODO MINOR FUTURE

 ## TODO: Bug tracker

   Bug#2
   After commiting, sometimes another magit status window is next to the existing one.
   - How to reproduce?

   Bug#3
   Section model is responsible for too much
   Must fix.
 Fine for deciding what section something is.
 But changes and hunks should use another enum, because it isnt one-to-one between them

+# USE magit $ to track what commands magit use for different operations

 ## General
   - Go for MVP consisting of 90% of common use